hcsaba1982/ms-advanced/advanced training/5-rbac-for-policies/README.md

 ## 5.4.
 Verification

-To check, Retrieve the tokens for both accounts as indicated below, and open two new Incognito windows and browse to the manager as in `https://manager.<LABNAME>.lynx.tigera.ca`, then access each window with the respective user token.
+To check, retrieve the tokens for both accounts as indicated below and open two new Incognito windows and browse to the Tigera Manager UI in `https://manager.<LABNAME>.lynx.tigera.ca`.
+Then access each window with the respective user token.

 ```
 kubectl get secret $(kubectl get serviceaccount secuser -o jsonpath='{range .secrets[*]}{.name}{"\n"}{end}' | grep token) -o go-template='{{.data.token | base64decode}}' && echo